rkoeninger/ShenScript/docs/interop.rst

    :param string Name: Name of identifier.
    :returns:           An :code:`Identifier` AST node.

-.. function:: js.ast.safe-id
+.. function:: (js.ast.safe-id Name)

    Constructs an identifier where the name is escaped to make it valid in JavaScript and to not collide with reserved names in ShenScript.

    :param string Name: Name of identifier.
    :returns:           An :code:`Identifier` AST node.

-.. function:: js.ast.const
+.. function:: (js.ast.const Id Value)

    Constructs :js:`const` variable declaration.